-The preparation of financial statements in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements.
 Estimates also affect the reported amounts of revenues and expenses during the reporting period.
 The most sensitive estimates relate to the period over which collaboration revenue is recognized and the assumptions used to estimate stock-based compensation expense.
 Management uses its historical records and knowledge of its business in making these estimates.
 Accordingly, actual results may differ from these estimates.